What does the Legislative Branch primarily consist of?

 Study for the AMSCO AP United States History Exam.
 Explore flashcards and multiple-choice questions with detailed explanations.
 Get ready for your APUSH exam!

-The other options do not accurately characterize the structure of the Legislative Branch.
-A single house of representatives would imply a unicameral legislature, which is not the case for the U.S. system.
-Executive members are part of the Executive Branch, responsible for enforcing laws, while a judicial forum pertains to the Judicial Branch, which interprets laws.
-Thus, the correct understanding of the Legislative Branch being bicameral is crucial for grasping how U.S. governance operates.
+The other options do not accurately describe the structure of the Legislative Branch.
+A single house of representatives (the first option) would not reflect the bicameral nature of the legislature.
+Executive members pertain to the Executive Branch, responsible for enforcing laws rather than making them.
+A judicial forum relates to the Judicial Branch, which interprets laws and resolves legal disputes.
+Thus, the answer is correct as it appropriately identifies the bicameral composition of the Legislative Branch.

 Subscribe